Aarav-Mahto/Aarav-Mahto/README.md

 ## 🌐 Projects & GitHub Repositories - **(Currently Not Live)**
 ### These are some projects I used to maintain, but due to the hosting expiration of my private JVM (MochaHost) on **16 Feb 2025**, I couldn't renew them.

 - 🔹 **[EnquiryList](https://github.com/Aarav-Mahto/EnquiryList)** – **(Was Live with 150+ Dynamic Pages)** A well-organized directory of global business contact details and social media informations with dynamic page generation, powered by **Spring Boot, Spring JPA, Spring Security, jdbcTemplate, MySQL, Thymeleaf, HTML, CSS, JavaScript, and jQuery**.
+To manage this information, it includes an admin dashboard for adding, updating, and deleting entries, as well as database management.
 - 🔹 **[IndianCareHub](https://github.com/Aarav-Mahto/IndianCareHub)** – **(Was Live with 750+ Dynamic Pages with Google AdSense)** A dedicated platform for business contact & Social details across India, leveraging **Spring Boot, Spring JPA, Spring Security, jdbcTemplate, MySQL, Thymeleaf, HTML, CSS, JavaScript, and jQuery** for seamless page generation.
+It features an admin dashboard to manage entries, update data, and handle database operations.
 - 🔹 **[TheGreatAsia](https://github.com/Aarav-Mahto/TheGreatAsia)** – **(Was Live with 10+ Dynamic Pages)** A project exploring Asia's vast and diverse landscape, developed using **Spring Boot, Thymeleaf, HTML, CSS, JavaScript, jQuery, Tailwind CSS, and Bootstrap**.
 - 🔹 **[StoryTellingSite](https://github.com/Aarav-Mahto/StoryTellingSite)** – **(Was Live with 20+ Dynamic Pages)** A dynamic platform featuring a collection of Hindi and English stories, generating web pages dynamically for an engaging reading experience, built with **Spring Boot, Spring JPA, Spring Security, Hibernate, JPQL, HQL, MySQL, Thymeleaf, HTML, CSS, JavaScript, and jQuery**.
+An admin dashboard is included to add, edit, delete, and manage stories efficiently.

 ## 🚀 WordPress Websites (Live)